macsanity/Huawei-Matebook-D14-AMD-Ryzen-5-3500U-Ryzentosh/README.md

 ## **Note**:
-macOS Ventura (13.6) runs quite well on this machine, but Chromium - based browser causes and apps like Sublime Text cause graphical artefacts and other problems
+macOS Ventura (13.6) runs quite well on this machine, but Chromium - based browser causes graphical artefacts and other problems
-This is a known issue in [NR](https://github.com/ChefKissInc/NootedRed/issues/158) For a workaround just follow either of these 2 steps
+This is a known issue in [NR](https://github.com/ChefKissInc/NootedRed/issues/158) For a workaround on Google Chrome just follow either of these 2 steps

 1. Open terminal and paste this:

 > open -a Google\ Chrome --args --disable-gpu

-2. Or For the browsers you can disable GPU Rasterisation inside chrome://flags as a workaround or just use Safari.
+2. Or For the browsers you can disable GPU Rasterisation inside chrome://flags as a workaround or just use Safari instead.

 ### What is working?